 Auto-Layout

 The grid items can automatically resize and fill the available space using the auto-layout feature.
 It eliminates the need to specify an item’s width.
-If the width of one of the items is set to a fixed value, the remaining child items will automatically resize and share the available space for them.
+If the width of one of the items is set to a fixed value, the remaining child items will automatically resize and share the available space them.

 For instance: